 This seven-mile trail hits the jackpot on several counts.
 One, as the name suggests, is the history: Built over one of the rail lines that serviced Hoover Dam, this corridor played a role in one of America's most famous construction projects.
 Two is the scenery: The trail offers breathtaking views not only of Lake Mead—the huge body of water created by the dam—but also the harshly beautiful desert around the lake.
-Three is the natural life: It's not unusual to encounter desert bighorn sheep scaling the rugged hills, bats clinging to tunnel walls and lizards scampering across the path.
+Three is

 In the 49 months it took to complete the dam, the U. S. Government Construction Railroad hauled 35,000 carloads of materials and equipment weighing 2 million tons to the construction site.
 After the dam was completed in 1936, the rail line saw only intermittent use, and the last train trip was in 1961.
 Shortly thereafter, the tracks and ties were removed, and the grade was largely neglected for the next three decades.
 After much hard work to restore the passage and develop a trail, the first section opened in 1995.
 In the following years, the trail was gradually extended to the parking lot adjacent to Hoover Dam and joined on its other end (toward Boulder City) with about 3.5 miles of the River Mountains Loop Trail.